wollac11/credit_score_demo/README.md

 2.  **Failure:** Verifies that the UI state transitions from `Loading` to `Error` when the API call fails, ensuring the correct error message is propagated.

+The tests use a `MainCoroutineRule` to manage the dispatcher for coroutines in a test environment.

 ## Future Improvements & Extensions